JeffersonLab/ceInstall/README.md

 module  load gemc/5.10
 ```

-Note: the above commands are automatically executed if you load the `clas12` module through CVMFS.
+Note: the above commands are not needed if load the `clas12` module.

 ___